 LGBTQ families may have additional concerns in finding child care that is sensitive and respectful.

-Along with our online search tool, phone referral service, parent toolkit, and helpful resource guides, LGBTQ parents may want to observe and ask the following questions directly to child care providers they are considering.
+Along with using our online search tool, phone referral service, parent guide, and helpful resource guides, LGBTQ parents may want to observe and ask the following questions directly to child care providers they are considering.